-It’s hard to believe but we are almost into the 4th quarter of 2018.
-As we move closer to the end of the year it might be a good time to think about your 2019 church planning and what you should be doing now.
+It’s hard to believe, but we are almost into the 4th quarter of 2019.
+As we move closer to the end of the year, it might be a good time to think about your 2020 church planning and what you should be doing now.

-Now might be a good time to start scheduling those church leadership meetings to discuss plans for 2019.
+If you haven’t already, now might be a good time to start scheduling those church leadership meetings to discuss plans for 2020.

-2019 Church Planning – 7 Things to Think About
+2020 Church Planning – 7 Things to Talk About

 1. Church Strategy

-Strategy and planning is how churches continue to develop members and grow.
+A written church strategy, and planning, are how churches develop members and continue to grow.

-The third quarter of the year makes it a great time to revisit the strategy and direction for your church.
+The third quarter of the year makes it a great time to revisit the strategy, plans, and current direction for your church.

 For example, look at those things that might be standing in the way of your church fulfilling its mission.

-Monitor them monthly and manage them through a performance management process.
+Monitor goals monthly, and manage them through a performance management process.

-Church Goals that are written, managed and achieved are how successful organizations achieve strategy and move to the next level.
+Church Goals that are written, managed, and achieved are how ministries are able to achieve strategy and move to the next level.

 3. Create A Church Budget